RakhithJK/OfficeDev-teams-toolkit-wiki/Multi-tenancy-Support-for-Azure-AD-app.md

 ### (Optional) Update Application Id URI
 > This part is only for TAB projects for ts/js.
 If you are working on a Bot/Messaging Extension or a VS project, please go to [Update your project](#update-your-project).

-> Since Azure AD app requires an ["tenant verified domain"](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-modify-supported-accounts#why-changing-to-multi-tenant-can-fail) for `Application ID URI`, you can use your own Custom Domain or Create a new Custom Domain on Azure.
+> Since Microsoft Entra app requires an ["tenant verified domain"](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-modify-supported-accounts#why-changing-to-multi-tenant-can-fail) for `Application ID URI`, you can use your own Custom Domain or Create a new Custom Domain on Azure.

 1. [Provision](https://docs.microsoft.com/microsoftteams/platform/toolkit/provision) your TeamsFx project.